eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

     </p>
     <p> <span style="font-weight:500;">Submission:</span> All Visual Learning Track submissions will be handled
       electronically via the workshop <span style="color:#1a1aff;font-weight:400;"><a href="https://cmt3.research.microsoft.com/VLEASE2018">CMT website</a></span>.
-      Submissions to the Visual Learning Track should be between 4 and 14 pages in the ECCV format, excluding references, acknowledgements, and supplementary materials.
+      Submissions to the Visual Learning Track should be between 4 and 14 pages in the <span style="color:#1a1aff;font-weight:400;"><a href="https://eccv2018.org/wp-content/uploads/2018/02/eccv2018kit.zip">ECCV format</a></span>, excluding references, acknowledgements, and supplementary materials.
 All the accepted submissions will be published separately from the main conference in the post-proceedings by default, though authors could indicate explicitly if they want to opt out the post-proceedings.
 Dual submission is allowed, but must be explicitly